Kakamotobi/Learned/JS/this.md

 ## What is it REALLY?
 ### Call Site
-- Upon invoking a function, an **Execution Context** is created.
-This Execution Context contains information including the call stack, invocation method, arguments that were passed in, and the `this` reference, which serves to be used during the execution of the function.
+- Upon invoking a function, an **Execution Context**(a.k.a.
+Environment/Activation Record) is created.
+This Execution Context contains information including the variable and function names, call stack, invocation method, arguments that were passed in, and the `this` reference, which serves to be used during the execution of the function.
   - Therefore to understand what `this` binds to, we must look at the function's **Call Site** (invocation of the function; NOT declaration).
     - **The Call Site is inside the piece of code "right before" the currently executing function in the call stack.**
       - i.e. where the current function (in the call stack) was executed in.